Lee Hays: Teenage years

 The period immediately following his father's death was so painful that Lee Hays could not bring himself to talk much about it, even to Doris Willens, the writer he selected to be his biographer.
 His brothers, both recently married, sent him to Emory Junior College in Georgia from which he graduated in 1930 at sixteen (but already over six feet tall and looking much older than his years).
 He traveled alone to enroll at Hendrix-Henderson College (now Henderson State University) in Arkansas, the Methodist school that his father and siblings had attended, but the expense of their mother's institutionalization and the effects of the Wall Street Crash of 1929 meant that college tuition money was not available for Lee.
-Instead he moved to Cleveland, Ohio, where his oldest brother, Reuben, who worked in banking, was now located.
+Instead he moved to Cleveland, Ohio, where his oldest brother, Reuben, who worked in banking, was then located.
 Reuben found Lee a job as a page in a public library.
 There the rebellious Hays embarked on an extensive program of self-education, becoming radicalized in the process:

 Every book that was considered unfit for children to read was marked with a black rubber stamp.
 So I'd go through the stacks and look for these black stamps.
 Always the very best books.
 They weren't locked-up books, just books that would not normally issued to children—D. H. Lawrence, a number of European novels.
 Reading those books was like doors opening.
 Don't forget that the fundamentalist South was a closed, fixed society.
 The world was made in six days; everything was foreordained and fixed in the universe. ...
 This was the time of the Great Depression ... the whole country was in the grip of a terrible sickness, which troubled me as it did everyone else.
 And I didn't understand it until I started reading Upton Sinclair and the little mag[azines]. ...
 Somewhere along in there I became some kind of Socialist, just what kind, I have never figured out.